-Sets how old changes (in hours) are to get before they are committed by background task or commit\pending management command.
-All changes in a component are committed once there is at least one older than this period.
+Sets how old (in hours) changes have to be before they are committed by background task or the commit\pending management command.
+All changes in a component are committed once there is at least one change older than this period.